Maham-Afzaal/Maham-Afzaal/README.md

 - 🤝🏽 I’m looking to collaborate on **Next Js**

-- 👍I'm proficient in various front-end frameworks like **React and Next**
+- 👍I'm proficient in various front-end frameworks like **Next and Bootstrap**

 - 💬 Ask me anything about **React and Mui**